 The City of Philadelphia and PHDC have a strong commitment to community gardening and urban agriculture.
 Gardening is an important part in helping to transform and sustain communities.
 In the last five years, PHDC has done a lot of work in community gardening and urban agriculture.
 There is more work to do, but we are committed!

-If you are interested in turning a vacant lot in your neighborhood into a community garden, use our interactive map to see if it is available.
+If you are interested in turning a vacant lot in your neighborhood into a community garden, use our property map to see if it is available.

 Neighborhood Gardens Trust